The 2019 ART Conference including the fourth ART Awards ceremony is open to all

 speakers sharing best practice from their ringing as well as ideas from other activities and professions.
-The second day of the conference was organised by the CCCBR Education Committee and consisted of a lively programme of presentations and
+The second day of the conference will be organised by the CCCBR Volunteer and Leadership Workgroups and consists of a lively programme of presentations and

 Simon Linford is active at most points on the ringing spectrum.
 A typical week could see him helping at the Birmingham School of Bell Ringing, ringing a peal of spliced at Birmingham Cathedral, going to a Guild practice, and teaching his daughter and other children at Brumdingers.

 Simon has rung some stupidly complicated peals, most recently the record peal of 20,000 all the work Spliced Maximus in 38 methods.
 He does however love teaching at all levels, with a passion for helping people do things they didn't think they would be able to do.